Piysing14/cplusplus/README.md

 7. Write a Program to Find the Length of the String Without using strlen() Function
 8. Write a Program to Toggle Each Character in a String
 9. Write a Program to Count the Number of Vowels
+10. Write a Program to Remove the Vowels from a String
 11. Write a Program to Remove All Characters From a String Except Alphabets
+12. Write a Program to Remove Spaces From a String
 13. Write a Program to Find the Sum of the First N Natural Numbers
 14. Write a Program to Find the Factorial of a Number Using Loops